rveinan/rveinan.github.io/_posts/2024-10-16-landing-zone-requirements.md

 **Choosing the right solution**
 E.g. the Azure landing zone accelerator can tend to end up causing trouble due to things like configuration drift.

-## What should be the requirements for landing zones?
+## Key requirements for landing zones

 ### Type of Landing Zone
 When defining landing zones, organizations need to consider the types based on their specific use cases: